The Ultimate Low Cost North West Arkansas Travel Guide

 On the last day, we explored the area's land features.

-The Ozarks have a lot of natural limestone formations and a lot of water.
-This gives the area many waterfalls and caves.
+The Ozarks have many natural limestone formations and abundant water.
+This area has many waterfalls and caves.
 The area also used to be an inland sea and many of the cave and bluff walls contain fossils and other deposits you can easily see.

 Our first stop of the day, the Bluff Dwellers Cave, isn't actually in Arkansas but is nearby in Noel, Missouri.

 Discovered in the 1920s, the cave held artifacts from the area's early Native American population.
 By early, I mean early, the artifacts date back to the "bluff dweller" civilization, which was about 8500 bc.
-Many of the caves artifacts were preserved because a landslide had sealed the cave shut 20,000 or so years ago, protecting the cave and the artifacts until the cave was excavated in 1925.
-The cave has some incredibly cool features, including a natural dam and a mirror-like pool within it.
+Many of the cave's artifacts were preserved because a landslide sealed the cave 20,000 or so years ago, protecting them until the cave was excavated in 1925.
+The cave has some incredibly cool features, including a natural dam and a mirror-like pool.
 It takes about an hour to go through the cave.

 A photograph of the waterfall caused by the Lake Ann Spillway.

-The waterfalls in the area are largely manufactured and are the spillways for the various lakes in the area.
-There has been quite a bit of rain in the area this year and the area lakes are pretty full.
-A lot of water was being released from the lakes and the waterfalls were running nicely for the tour.
+The waterfalls in the area are largely man-made and serve as spillways for the area's lakes.
+There has been quite a bit of rain in the area this year, and the area lakes are pretty full.
+A lot of water was being released from the lake,s and the waterfalls were running nicely for the tour.

 Especially when it is hot outside.